 Lindsay is a co-founder of two chamber music duos: Deux en Harpe, with the Swiss harpist Céline Gay des Combes, founded in 2008, and Cochlea Duo, flute and harp, with the American flutist Chelsea Czuchra, founded in 2013.

 Teaching is an important part of Lindsay’s work.
-She teaches harp at the Musikschule Horw and Musikschule Hochdorf in Kanton Luzern, in addition to being a private harp teacher at the International School of Basel.
+She teaches harp at the Musikschule Horw and Musikschule Hochdorf in Kanton Luzern.
 She has also worked as a substitute teacher for colleagues in music schools throughout Switzerland.
 Past employers include the Musikschule Stadt Luzern, Musikschule Werdenberg and Musikschule der Region Thun.